Science Kids - Bringing Science & Technology TogetherScience for Kids

 Make a Rainbow

-Use sunlight and water to make your own rainbow with this cool experiment that will teach kids how rainbows work while they enjoy a fun activity.
+Use sunlight and water to make your own rainbow with this cool activity that helps explain how rainbows work.

 Make a rainbow